8 Ways to Ace a Job Interview

 5. Demonstrate Good Body Posture

 Body language speaks volumes.
-Show the interviewer how alert and interested you are by demonstrating good body posture.
-Sit erect with your back straight and your hands in your lap; try to keep your palms upward or your fingertips pressing in a steeple-like formation.
+Show the interviewer how alert and engaged you are with good body posture.
+Sit with your back straight and your hands in your lap.
+Try to keep your palms upward or your fingertips pressing in a steeple-like formation.
 You can also have your hands loosely clasped.
-Avoid hiding your hands in your pockets, folding your arms, fidgeting and using overly excessive hand gestures.
+Avoid hiding your hands in your pockets, folding your arms, fidgeting or using too many hand gestures.

-Maintain eye contact with the interviewer — this shows that you are engaged in the conversation and actively listening to what he or she is saying.
-Looking around or looking down implies that you are nervous or disinterested.
+Maintain eye contact.
+This shows that you are engaged and actively listening to what they are saying.
+Looking around or looking down implies that you are nervous.

 6. Accentuate Similarities